José Vicente Rangel

-José Vicente Rangel Vale (10 July 1929 – 18 December 2020) was a Venezuelan politician and journalist.
+José Vicente Rangel Vale (10 July 1929 – 18 December 2020) was a Venezuelan politician.
 He ran for president three times in the 1970s and 1980s and later supported Hugo Chávez.
 He served under Chávez as Minister of Foreign Affairs from 1999 to 2001, as Minister of Defense from 2001 to 2002, and as the vice president from 2002 to 2007.

 Political activism

 Born in Caracas, he returned to Venezuela following the downfall of the dictatorship of Marcos Pérez Jiménez in 1958 and was elected to the Congress that same year, representing the Democratic Republican Union (Unión Republicana Democrática, URD).
 In addition to his political activities, he worked as a lawyer and journalist.
 He also made presidential bids on three occasions: in the 1973 presidential election and 1978 presidential election as candidate of MAS – Movimiento al Socialismo (Movement for Socialism), and in the 1983 presidential election as candidate of MEP – Movimiento Electoral del Pueblo.